 How can I pay?

-At AllianceOne: By credit card, check or money order.
-If paying by credit card, please be aware that there is a fee for this service.
-If paying by check or money order, please make payable to “AllianceOne” and write your docket number and name clearly on the payment.
+At Linebarger: By credit card, check or money order.
+If paying by check or money order, please make payable to “Contra Costa Superior Court” and write your case number and name clearly on the payment.

 To Pay In Person:

-Payments can be made at any Contra Costa County Superior Court at the criminal division window Monday-Friday, 8:00am to 3:00pm (except holidays).
+Payments on a collections account can be made at any Contra Costa County Superior Court location Monday-Friday, 8:00am to 4:00pm (except holidays).
 You will be provided a receipt for your payment.
-Your payment will be forwarded to CCU and posted to your account within 3 - 5 days.

 Payments may be dropped off at any Contra Costa County Superior Court.
-Your payment will be forwarded to AllianceOne.
 A receipt will not be mailed to you.

-The Martinez drop box is available from 8:00am to 5:00pm inside the building at 725 Court Street, at the entrance of Room 127.
+- The Martinez drop box is available from 8:00am to 5:00pm outside the building at 725 Court Street, at the Main St. entrance.

-Drop boxes in Richmond, Pittsburg and Walnut Creek courts are outside the buildings.
+- Drop boxes in Richmond and Walnut Creek courts are outside the buildings.

 Mail Payments to:

-To pay by credit card, please call AllianceOne at (877) 541-8420.
+To pay by credit card, please visit www.lgbswebpayments.com or call Linebarger at (844) 566-6558.
 Be sure to have your account number when calling.
-There is a fee for this service.

 How do I contact the Court Collections Unit to change my mailing address, or discuss a payment problem?